wpeka/wplegalpages/README.md

 ## Changelog ##
 ### 2.4.5 ###
 * Update: Support for WordPress multisite integration.
+Setup Privacy Policy Pages on WordPress Multisite.

 ### 2.4.4 ###
-* Feature: Added WPML compatibility.
+* Feature: Compatible with WPML.
+Setup privacy policies on multilingual websites.
-* Fix: Issue related while creating legal pages in sub-folder WordPress instance.
+* Fix: Compatibility with sub-folder based WordPress instances.

 ### 2.4.3 ###
-* Update: WordPress 5.4.1 compatibility.
+* Update: Test and minor changes for WordPress 5.4.1 compatibility.
-* Fix: Plugin frontend performance and theme customizer issues.
+* Update: Improved website performance and theme customizer integration.
-* Fix: Reworked on table creation issue on plugin activation.

 ### 2.4.2 ###
-* Update: Integration with Pro features.
+* Update: Improved integration with Pro features.
-* Fix: Table creation issue on plugin activation.

 ### 2.4.1 ###
-* Update: Added Getting Started menu.
+* Update: Added Getting Started menu to help easy setup of Privacy or any other terms pages on WordPress.

 ### 2.4.0 ###
-* Update: Improved compatibility with the Pro Privacy Wizard.
+* Update: Improved compatibility with the Pro Privacy Generation Wizard.

 ### 2.3.9 ###
 * Update: Templates and minor plugin updates.